CopernicaMarketingSoftware/Documentation/Publisher/en/database-fields-and-collections.md

 ### Indexed fields

-Use this option for fields you often use to search for profiles and fields you’ve used to create selections with.
-Indexing a field increases the speed of search queries within your database, as well as building selections and miniselections.
-Don’t index too many fields, as it defeats the purpose.
-A maximum of 64 of all types of fields can be indexed, with the exeption of large fields, which cannot be indexed at all.
+This option can be used on fields you often search for or fields you use in selections, making them faster.
+You may index up to 64 fields, but using few fields will give you the fastest results.
+Large fields can not be indexed.

 ## More information